 Costs are also an issue.
 Most people fail to consider how much money they may need to spend.
 We are talking food, accommodation, gas, and some random expenses.
 Should we also point out the fact that your car may break down?
 Avoiding that risk means getting the car through a maintenance check, which can cost you a bit as well.

 We also have to mention that a lot of planning goes into it.
 At least one person from the group has to know where you are all heading.
 Not only that, but they have to do their research beforehand.
 Road trips are fun, sure, but only because you get to experience things.
 And believe me – if you do not plan anything interesting, you may be in for quite the boring ride.
 Especially if the other people are not talkative.

 Additionally, road trips are a bad idea if they are not what you really want.
-Let’s say you are moving to a different state and you think that this is a good excuse for a road trip.
+Let’s say you are moving to a different state, between the East and the West Coast, for example.
+And you think that this is a good excuse for a cross-country road trip.
 Think twice!
 Moving is often stressful.
-It preoccupies your mind with details, dates and other tasks.
+It preoccupies your mind with details, dates, and other tasks.
 Unfortunately, it has to, because moving is important and has to be done right.
 Nevertheless, all that would lead to a rather not-fun experience, even on a road trip.

 In such cases, you are much better off booking a car shipping service.
 With it, you will be free to take care of the moving details without worrying about your car.
 If you are still up for a road trip afterward, you can always have one.
 At least then you will not bring all the moving troubles with you.

 If your moving distance extends to 3000 miles, don’t forget to check our guide on how to successfully ship a used car to your final destination.

 Writing this article has made me consider a road trip of my own.
 I have not had one for a while now and I am eager to see new places.
 I am thinking “mountains” this time around.
 Maybe camping and hiking are also good secondary activities for the trip.